Traklosia

 Traklosia is a genus of nematodes.
-The genus was originally circumscribed in 1961 under the name Robertia; L. Travassos and G. R. Kloss created this genus for their newly-described species R. leiperi.
-The nomen novum, Traklosia, was created for this genus in 2015 — Robertia was an invalid name due to a senior homonym.
+The genus was originally circumscribed in 1961 under the deprecated name Robertia.
 It consists of three species found in Brazil and Cuba, and they are parasites of millipedes.

 Taxonomic history

 In 2015, Ernest C. Bernard and Gary Phillips coined Traklosia as nomen novum for Robertia.
 The word Traklosia comes from the first three letters in the surnames of L. Travassos and G. R. Kloss.
 Travassos and Kloss had circumscribed the genus Robertia for their newly-described species Robertia leiperi in 1961.
 The generic name Robertia was unavailable because a senior homonym, the synapsid genus Robertia, was named in 1948.

 Traklosia is the type genus of the family Traklosiidae, which was changed from Robertiidae.
 The genus Triumphalisnema is in the same family.
 Travassos and Kloss initially placed their genus Robertia in a new subfamily Robertiinae in the family Thelastomatidae.
 George Poinar Jr. recognized Robertiidae as its own family in 1977.
 In 1989, Adamson synonymized Robertiidae with Thelastomatidae.
 The family Traklosiidae is thought to be valid according to Gary Phillips and colleagues.